microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 ![The Solution diagram is described in the text following this diagram.](../Coach/images/Challenge2.png)

 ### Setup Source Database for Incremental Load
 Prior to starting this challenge, you should ensure that there are changes in the City data captured from Wide World Importers OLTP Database.
-Execute the script below to insert/change data in the source, and update necessary configuration values.
+Execute the scripts below to insert/change data in the source, and update necessary configuration values.

 - Execute queries below in the Wide World Importers Database to update 10 existing records and insert 1 new record.
 Go to the `Resource.zip` file and open the `/Challenge02/` folder and look for the T-SQL script `generateCityData.sql`.
 The code snippet is for display purposes and recommend to use the T-SQL script for execution.